morganmayday/tayen-core/magic/build-spells.md

 __Travel (Move)__

-Variable, self, variable, N/A, variable
+Variable, self, variable, N/A, variable, rectory

 I: Blink 15ft to a space you can see.
 3 spin, extend 10ft with 2 spin, up to 35ft.
 Minor action.